Foto: Visit Valdres

 Hiking suggestion: Sysnhorn

-Synshorn is located at 1457 m.a.s.l. and offers a fantastic view of Jotunheimen.
+Synshorn is located at 1457 m.a.s.l. and offers a fantastic view over Jotunheimen National Parc.
 The trails are easy to walk and vary between some soft terrain and more rocky terrain near the top.

-Cruise with the historical M/B Bitihorn over lake Bygdin (1,5 hours).
+Transport: Boat cruise with M/B Bitihorn from Bygdin to Eidsbugarden (1,5 hours).

 Cycling from Eidsbugarden to Tyinkrysset

-After you reached Eidsbugarden by boat you can follow the gravel road to Tyin along the big Tyin Lake.
-You can do a detour into Koldedalen from Tyinholmen crossroad, to come closer to the iconic mountains like Falketinden, Uranostinden and the impressive glaciers along the way.
-From Tyin you cycle down the paved road to Tyinkrysset, where you can find Filefjellstuene.
+After reaching Eidsbugarden by boat you follow the gravel road to Tyin along the big Tyin Lake.
+If you like, you can take a detour into Koldedalen from Tyinholmen crossroad, to come closer to the iconic mountains like Falketinden, Uranostinden and the impressive glaciers along the way.
+From Tyin you cycle down the paved road to Tyinkrysset, where you’ll find your accommodation, Filefjellstuene.

 Accommodation: Filefjellstuene